EE15N: The Art and Science

 a term project of their choice over the quarter.
 The second part

 of each lecture will consist of outside speakers, including

-founders and leaders of some of the top companies in Silicon Valley,
+founders of some of the top companies in Silicon Valley,

 who will share their experiences about engineering design.
-An on-site
+A

 The seminar serves three purposes: (1) it introduces students